SnowConvert AI - SQL Server-Azure Synapse Functional Differences

 TABLE(XP_LOGININFO_UDF('USERNAME'));

-This message appears when a BULK INSERT operation has been converted and a PUT command is included in the output code.
-Since the PUT command cannot be executed through the SnowSQL Web UI, users must have the Snowflake Command Line Interface (SnowCLI) installed on their system before running this command.
+This message is shown when a BULK INSERT was transformed and a PUT command is added to the output code.
+It happens because the PUT command cannot be executed using the SnowSQL Web UI.
+To successfully execute it, any user should have the SnowCLI installed before.

 BULK INSERT #temptable FROM 'path/to/file.txt'